Body Weight, Sleep, and Heart Health

 Circadian Mechanisms of Cardiovascular Risk in Obesity

-A multidisciplinary investigation examining the circadian mechanisms regulating cardiovascular (CV) risk in obesity.
-Specifically, in a valid circadian protocol, the investigators aim to study resting cardiovascular risk markers and the reactivity of circadian rhythms in these risk markers to standardized stressors in obesity.
-Furthermore, using an ingenious approach, the investigators propose to explore impairment in pre/post synaptic function in the cardiac left ventricle.
+A multidisciplinary investigation examining the circadian mechanisms regulating cardiovascular (CV) risk, with an additional focus on obesity.
+Specifically, in a valid circadian protocol, the investigators aim to study resting cardiovascular risk markers and the reactivity of circadian rhythms in these risk markers to standardized stressors.
+It is intended to compare results in lean and obese individuals to determine if there are specific risks across the circadian cycle specific to obesity.
+Furthermore, using an exploratory approach, the investigators propose to explore impairment in pre/post synaptic function in the cardiac left ventricle.

 Study Overview